Syntax

-The results from the last query can be exported to a file using the syntax:
+The result set from the last query can be exported to a file using the syntax:

 ```